CorgiDev/AzureVMSnapshots/README.md

 # AzureVMSnapshots
 Create snapshots of Azure VM disks on a schedule using Azure Runbooks.
+Also handle deletion of snapshots, and possible export of them to a storage account.

 ## Runbooks